 The Scrutiny and Standards Committee is a sub-committee of the main Board of Governors.
 As part of its remit members scrutinise data provided by the Senior Leadership of the Academy, the local authority and national data sets provided by the DfE and the STA (Standards and Testing Agency).
 The committee is able to compare and contrast the information provided via these different sources and is therefore confident that they have an accurate picture of the academic performance of the school.
+Whilst this committee was unable to review any Statutory National Curriculum assessment data, due to cancellation of statutory assessment by the DfE, it was able to scrutinise and review internal assessment data provided by the academy.

-As a result, the Board continues to function effectively, discharging all duties as required by the DfE in the 'Governance Handbook' - 2017, the 'Competence Framework for Governors' - 2017 and the 'Academies Financial Handbook 2019'.
+As a result, the Board continues to function effectively, discharging all duties as required by the DfE in the 'Governance Handbook' - 2017, the 'Competence Framework for Governors' - 2017 and the 'Academies Financial Handbook 2020'.